-What is the CCPA?
+What is CCPA?

 California Consumer Privacy Act (CCPA)

-- The right to know about the personal information a business collects about them and how it is used and shared
+- The right to know what personal information a business collects about them and how it is used and shared

-- The right to delete personal information collected from them (with some exceptions)
+- The right to have their personal information deleted

 - The right to opt-out of the sale of their personal information